abesford/seizzmic-site-0c00b/src/pages/sectors/public-sector.md

       every day

-      public sector running like any modern and well-equipped digital business
+      get public sector orgs running like any modern and well-equipped digital business

-      most importantly, enable fundamentally better ways of addressing the social challenges they are tasked to address
+      most importantly, digital can enable fundamentally better ways of addressing the social challenges they are tasked to address
     image_alt: Whitehall
     actions: []
     type: section_hero